|Purpose:||Display the command type and what it would execute|

 |command||One or more commands or files.|

-WHICH displays information about internal and external commands, Aliases (including keystroke aliases), files, plugin variables, internal variables, and variable functions.
+WHICH displays information about internal and external commands, library functions, Aliases (including keystroke aliases), files, plugin variables, internal variables, variable functions, and user-defined variable functions.
 When a file matches an applicable Executable Extension or Windows File Association, that data will be displayed.
 The exact information reported depends on the type of command or file you specify.
 For example:

 [c:\] which cdd buildtree notepad test.btm test.exe test.xyz test.doc donothing

 notepad is an external: C:\windows\notepad.exe

 test.xyz is an executable extension : C:\path\mybatch.btm C:\test.xyz

 test.doc is associated with : C:\Program Files\Microsoft Office\OFFICE11\WINWORD.EXE

 donothing is an unknown command

 If the command is an abbreviated alias, WHICH will display the full name; i.e.:

 opt*ions is an alias : *option